CESNET/ipfixcol/plugins/intermediate/profiler/README.md

 - like/binary and (`&`);

 Below is the list of the most frequently used filter primitives that are universally supported.
-If you cannot find the primitive you are looking for, try to use corresponding *nfdump* expression or just use the name of IPFIX Information Element.
+If you cannot find the primitive you are looking for, try to use the corresponding *nfdump* expression or just use the name of IPFIX Information Element.
 If you need to preserve compatibility with *fdistdump*, you have to use only nfdump expressions!